jipelletier/ExcelChallenge/README.md

 ![Outcomes_vs_Goals.png](Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
----Challenges faced included determining the appropriate excel formulas in order to extract the data needed for each new data column.
+--Challenges faced included determining the appropriate excel formulas in order to extract the data needed for each new data column.
 I used the tools learned throughout previous modules to determine the best equations to use.

 ## Results